Triton-AI/Triton-Racer-Sim/README.md

 `python manage.py train --tub data/records_1 --model ./models/pilot.h5`

 * `--tub`: path to the data folder
-* `--model`: where you would like to put your model
+* `--model`: where you would like to put your model (.h5 file)
 * `--transfer`: (optional) which old model you would like to train upon

-**IMPORTANT:** `--tub` param is mandatory.
+**IMPORTANT:** `--tub` and `--model` params are mandatory.

 RAM usage (120 * 160 image, 7000 Records): 8GB

 VRAM usage (120 * 160 image, 128 batch size): 3GB

 **IMPORTANT** If you run into insufficient memory issue, follow [this](https://linuxize.com/post/how-to-add-swap-space-on-ubuntu-18-04/) guide to pre-allocate space for Ubuntu swap file (Allocate more than the size of your physical RAM).
 Windows users, click [here](https://answers.microsoft.com/en-us/windows/forum/windows_10-performance/how-to-increase-virtual-memory-in-windows-10-a/46dacaf5-15cf-4f5d-9d5a-cba1401ae4c9).
-If you do this, your system may stall momentarily duing training in the first two epoches, but that's still better than the training getting killed.
+If you do this, your system may stall momentarily duing training, but that's still better than the training getting killed.

-#### Model Types

-* `cnn_2d`: Take an image and predict throttle and steering;
-* `cnn_2d_speed_as_feature`: Take an image and current speed, and predict throttle and steering
-* `cnn_2d_speed_control`: Take an image and predict speed and steering;
-* `cnn_2d_full_house`: Take an image, segment of track, and current speed, and predict speed and steering.
-(Speed prediction is unrelated to current speed)
+See below for available model types.

 ### Test the Model

 `python manage.py drive --model ./models/pilot.h5`

-Switch between modes:
+The car will still go to human mode by default.
+Use your joystick to switch between modes:

 * Full human control
 * Human throttle + AI steering